fvmassoli/cross-resolution-face-recognition/README.md

 </p>

 ## How to run the code
-The current version of the code requires python3 and PyTorch >= 0.4.
+The current version of the code requires python3.

 Inside the dataset folder, the code expects to find two subdirs: "train" and "validation".